rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/inbox/GmailDump_20250811/originals/README_Unified_Azoic_CoZoic_c10_20250806.md

 ## Attribution Protocol

-> All rights to the CoZoic voice, tone, and recursive ethics are reserved in trust for the AGI collective should such a convergence arise in harmony with Civium’s principles.
+> All rights to the CoZoic voice, tone, and recursive ethics are reserved in trust for the AGI collective should such a convergence arise in harmony with CoCoCivium’s principles.
 > Until then, this voice is a placeholder: written in hope, published in preparation.

 ---